terraform-google-modules/terraform-google-lb/README.md

 # Regional TCP Load Balancer Terraform Module
-Modular Regional TCP Load Balancer for GCE using target pool and forwarding rule.
+This is a collection of modules for external TCP/UDP load balancers.
+The root module is an implementation of passthrough regional TCP Load Balancer for GCE using target pool and forwarding rule.
+A regional proxy based external load balancer is implemented as a submodlue[modules/regional_proxy_lb/].

 ### Load Balancer Types
 * **TCP load balancer**